• Skip to primary navigation

 Other top attractions that you could tack on to this Charleston trip itinerary include:

-- A visit to another of Charleston’s plantations (Boone Hall is pictured above)
+• A visit to another of Charleston’s plantations (I also loved Boone Hall and Middleton Place)

 How many days are needed in Charleston?